Enter to win 2x 2018 Jeep Wranglers [JL] courtesy of Extreme Terrain!

 West of Cleator, the road continues to gently climb and pass through several single lane portions of road.
 Stay straight at 15.2 miles where the difficult DeSoto Mine Trail departs to the right.
 At 16.8 miles the road turns sharply left and crosses a bridge.
 Off to the right at this point, way up on the mountain, you can see what’s left of the DeSoto Mine.
 Off to the left just up ahead is a clearing where Middleton once stood.
 There was an aerial tramway that hauled ore from the mine down to the railroad to be transported.
 The road winds more as it climbs higher into the Bradshaw Mountains.
 Stay straight 18.9 miles a lesser trail to the right leads to the Swastika Mine.
 At 19.5 the trail turns 180 degrees to the right as you begin climbing the first switchback.
 A series of switchbacks was used by the railroad to help the train climb into Crown King as it passed through Crazy Basin.
 Another sharp turn to the left at 20.4 miles.

 After the first switchback the views off to your left improve dramatically.
 After more one land bridges and narrow road cuts, you arrive at the second switch back at 22.8 miles.
 Turn sharp right.
 Another sharp left at 23.3.
 Off to the left at 24.7 is a nice pull off with incredible views as well as access to hiking/mountain biking trails.
 The trail passes a USFS helipad to the left at 25.2 miles.
-The trail gets narrower from this point on, crossing over a one land bridge at 26.5 miles as you suddenly entire the pine forest.
+The trail gets narrower from this point on, crossing over a one lane bridge at 26.5 miles as you suddenly entire the pine forest.
 Turn right and end in downtown Crown King at 27.1 miles where there is food, lodging and gas available.

 In Crown King: easily extend your day by visiting the General Store, the historic Saloon (moved piece by piece from nearby Oro Bell Mine), or the Prospector Mall all in “downtown”.
 For more trails, consider the Towers Mountain Loop that leaves from Crown King, Senator Highway, which continues all the way to Prescott, or the trail to Horsethief Lake.
 All of these trails are great ways to spend a day or weekend up in the cool pines.